thesheps/trunk-based-dev/PITCHME.md

 Parallel dev is great, but only if you integrate frequently.
 Here, branches might span days.

 - The longer the branch, the longer the feedback in a production-like environment.
-- The longer the branch, the lower the amount of change visibility
+- The longer the branch, the lower the amount of change visibility on other features.
+We lose an early integration point for how well these features may play together.
 - The longer they deviate from develop, the harder to reconcile.

-- Results in delayed features.
+Ultimately these all result in the delay of releasing value to our end user.

 ---